 Making the Visit to your Vet Easier

-Regular visits to the doctor will help your pet to stay healthy and allow your veterinarian to identify a small problem before it becomes serious.
+Regular visits with your cat to the vet will help your pet to stay healthy and allow your veterinarian to identify a small problem before it becomes serious.

 Here are some suggestions to make the experience as calm and anxiety-free as possible for your cat – and for you.